 Attendances, punctuality and absence are reported to parents in all written reports and attendance records are available to parents on request.

-14. Roles and responsibilities
+13. Roles and responsibilities

-The roles of the form tutor and Pastoral Team are explained in Appendix 2.
-Administrative support is provided by the Attendance Administrator.
+The roles of the class teacher, Administrator/Attendance Officer and Headteacher are explained in Appendix 2.
 All members of staff have a responsibility to promote high attendance.